Relayium

 Yes.
 Unlike Nextcloud's multi-service stack, Relayium's server is a single container: one docker compose command runs the whole thing, with an optional TURN relay profile for cross-network NAT traversal.

-Send a file directly, or share a zero-knowledge link that expires — no cloud storage account required on the same network.
+Send a file by realtime transfer, or share an expiring zero-knowledge link — no cloud storage account required on the same network.

 Try Relayium now